Julia gazing in awe at redwoods in Santa Cruz.

 Just as you would plan for any overseas adventure or train for a trek up a mountain, this type of work calls for thoughtful preparation.
 Together, we will build trust, clarify your intentions, cultivate a toolkit of inner and outer resources to support your journey, and deepen your connection with the wisdom of your body.
 Drawing on the Hakomi method, we will also gently bring awareness to both the light and shadow aspects of the unconscious, allowing insight, resilience, and transformation to begin to emerge.

 After your return, the real work begins.
 Integration can be both a tender and exciting time, and is arguably the most important part of a psychedelic experience.
 In this critical window, research shows that our brains have a unique opportunity to form new neural pathways.
-In the weeks and months that follow, we will delve into the “felt sense” of your experience, bowing with reverence to the old beliefs systems and exploring and nurturing new possibilities for relating to the world.
+In the weeks and months that follow, we will delve into the “felt sense” of your experience, bowing with reverence to the old belief systems and nurturing new possibilities for relating to the world.

 Julia holds a fern in front of her face, casting a shadow.